kikikimi/kbookweb/ReadMe.txt

 	ConfigAuto has a user select option choices via a drop-down for each option set. carOptions.jsp displays selected options, prices, and a total cost. autoassist.ConfigHelper adds the user's choices to a Model instance for carOptions.jsp.
-DB operations (including table creation from DBCreation) are in the dbmanagement package.
+DB operations (including table creation from the class DBCreation) are in the dbmanagement package.
 	Model insertions, updates, deletes, and selects (reading Models from tables) are handled by DBUpkeep.
 	DBBaseOpts, the parent class of the above 2 classes has methods to set up and close the connection.
+	The database test app is test.DbDriver.

 Updates for Lab 6
 CarModelOptionsIO - the "client" now has more atomized operations, such as getModels() and getModelOptions().